 Countries and international organizations have expressed a desire for support from CEOS to facilitate access to and processing of satellite data into CEOS Analysis Ready Data for Land (CARD4L) products.
 Systematic and regular provision of CARD4L will greatly reduce the burden on global satellite data users.

-The CARD4L Framework has three components:
+The CARD4L Framework

 The definition of CARD4L is not exclusive or prescriptive.
 The definition of CARD4L reflects the attributes of fundamental measurement products for the majority of global remote sensing users with land imaging applications, and are the minimum level required to support time series analysis and data interoperability.

 – General Metadata